 Biology At least 2 Grade 6s in GCSE Combined Science OR 2 Grade 6s in GCSE triple award with one of these in Biology.
 Chemistry At least 2 Grade 6s in GCSE Combined Science OR 2 Grade 6s in GCSE triple award with one of these in Chemistry.
 A minimum of a Grade 6 in GCSE Mathematics.
 Computer Science A minimum of Grade 5 in GCSE Computer Science.
 A minimum of Grade 6 in GCSE Mathematics.
-English Language A minimum of Grade 6 in either GCSE English Language or Literature and and Literature a Grade 5 in the other.
-French A minimum of Grade 6 in French at GCSE.
-Further Mathematics Grade 8 in GCSE Mathematics with significant exposure to Grade 9 questions as these are the foundation for each unit.
+English Language and A minimum of Grade 6 in either GCSE English Language or Literature and a Literature Grade 5 in the other.
+French A minimum of Grade 6 in GCSE French.
+Further Mathematics A minimum of Grade 8 in GCSE Mathematics with significant exposure to Grade 9 questions as these are the foundation for each unit.
 NOTE: You must be studying A Level Mathematics in order to study Further Mathematics.
 Geography A minimum of Grade 5 in GCSE Geography.
-History A minimum of Grade 5 in GCSE History.
+German A minimum of Grade 6 in GCSE German.
+History A minimum of Grade 6 in GCSE History.
 Mathematics A minimum of Grade 7 in GCSE Mathematics.
-Philosophy and You do not need to have studied this subject at GCSE.
-A minimum of Ethics Grade 5 in GCSE Philosophy and Ethics if taken.
-At least 2 Grade 6s in GCSE Combined Science OR 2 Grade 6s in GCSE Physics triple award with one of these in Physics.
+Philosophy and Ethics You do not need to have studied this subject at GCSE.
+A minimum of Grade 5 in GCSE Philosophy and Ethics if taken.
+Physics At least 2 Grade 6s in GCSE Combined Science OR 2 Grade 6s in GCSE triple award with one of these in Physics.
 A minimum of a Grade 6 in GCSE Mathematics.
 Psychology You do not need to have studied this subject at GCSE.
 A minimum of Grade 5 in GCSE Psychology if taken.
-A minimum of Grade 5 in GCSE Biology/Science.
+A minimum of Grade 5 in GCSE Biology or 2 Grade 5s in Combined Science.
 Sociology You do not need to have studied this subject at GCSE.
 A minimum of Grade 5 in GCSE Sociology if taken.
-Spanish A minimum of Grade 6 in Spanish at GCSE.
-Statistics You do not need to have studied this subject at GCSE.
-A minimum of Grade 6 in GCSE Mathematics.
+Statistics A minimum of Grade 6 in GCSE Mathematics.

-A LEVEL BIOLOGY COURSEWORK/EXAM SPLIT: 100% Exam.
+A LEVEL BIOLOGY COURSEWORK/EXAM SPLIT: 100% Exam plus practical skills endorsement